UKCloud/documentation/articles/azure/azs-how-configure-powershell-users.md

 Get-Module -Name Azs.*, Azure*, Az.* -ListAvailable | Uninstall-Module -Force -Verbose

 # Install the Az.BootStrapper module
+# On some systems, you may need to run this command to be able to connect to PowerShell Gallery
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 Install-Module -Name Az.BootStrapper -Force -AllowPrerelease